paragonie/pecl-libsodium-doc/chapters/00-intro.md

 And add the following line to your `php.ini` file:

+    # Version 2 of the extension:
+    extension=sodium.so

+    # Version 1 of the extension:
     extension=libsodium.so

-You might be able to achieve this result by running `php5enmod libsodium`, depending on which webserver you use.
+You might be able to achieve this result by running `phpenmod sodium` or `php5enmod libsodium`, depending on which webserver you use.
 Make sure you restart your webserver after installing PECL libsodium.